CardCoins/additive-rbf-batcher/README.md

 limit set by `maxFeeRate`.
 In this case, the RBF batch is discarded and the new payout request is sent as a single transaction paying only its own fee, thereby also starting the next batch for future payouts.

+## Replacement Edge Cases

+We do not replace batch transactions where one or more outputs have been spent, whether it be spent by our own wallet or a customer's wallet.
+Replacing packages of transactions increases complexity and may disrupt customer activity.

+If multiple batches are in the mempool, we add new payouts to the batch with the current lowest fee rate, assuming it has no spent outputs.

+## Handling Abandoned Payouts

+It is possible for a replaced transaction (an old version of a batch) to be confirmed by miners.
+This means that some payouts added recently to the batch are evicted from the mempool.
+Those payments are batched together with the *next* payout, but they must also be handled with care.
+In particular, we do not want to pay customers twice!
+This is prevented by spending the output of the confirmed, replaced transaction when re-sending the abandoned payouts.
+If a chain reorganization ends up replacing the confirmed transaction with the original payouts, the re-sent payouts will be evicted and will no longer be valid.

 ## Dependencies